chaseBrow/CSE-40535-Vision/README.md

 The sequence of CONV2D and MaxPooling layers is simply the creation and connection of convolutional kernels.
 We found the final couples of layers to be more impactful in the accuracy of the model.
 First the batch_normalization layer, this layer is interesting as it behaves differently during training VS inference.
 The key idea is that it maintains the mean output close to 0 while standard deviation close to 1.
 During training it normalizes using the mean and stdev of the current inputs while in inference it uses a moving average of the mean and stdev of the training batch.
 This normalization stabalized our learning significantly and reduced the number of training epochs required from 15 down to 5.
 We used a dropout layer to randomly assign 0 values to certain inputs in order to prevent overfitting.
 (NOTE: no data will be dropped during inference)
 Finally in the final 2 dense layers where all of the input data is fed into each of the hidden neurons.
 We found these layers to be the two most common layers in all of the examples and papers we read.
 We say fluctuation in the amount of CONV2D and MaxPooling layers, but, this combination of dense layers was extremely prevelant.
+(NOTE: we have included a saved copy of our model as 'asl_predictor.h5')

 **TRAINING**
 Epoch 10/10